 If you have questions concerning street lights, call Xcel Energy at 800-960-6235.

 Utility Bill Account

-For new set up of utility service or changes to your utility service account, contact the Finance Department by email or call Utility Billing.
-Questions concerning your utility bill and payment can also be addressed by contacting the Finance Department.
+For new set up of utility service or changes to your utility service account, contact the Finance Division by email or call Utility Billing.
+Questions concerning your utility bill and payment can also be addressed by contacting the Finance Division.

 City of Woodbury Utility Billing is proud to offer convenient payment options through an electronic billing and payment service.
 The service allows customers to:

 - Pay online with credit/debit card or e-check

 - Pay by text: sign up to receive text notifications and make a payment by text with a default payment method

 - Go paperless and receive bills via email